-Walk 10,000 steps a day for a week and raise money to help women and girls lift themselves out of poverty and away from exhausting daily treks for water.
+Walk 10,000 steps a day for a week and raise money to help women and girls out of poverty.

 Stand up and walk in solidarity with women and girls in developing countries who walk miles every day collecting water for their families.

-These gruelling trips mean they often don’t have time to go to school or make a living, meaning they are unable to reach their full potential in life.
+These gruelling trips mean they often don’t have time to go to school or make a living, so they are unable to reach their full potential in life.

 Please help us build safe water sources close to families like Eliza’s so she can drink safe, clean water and have time to go to school.